webplatform/docs/tutorials/3d_graphics_and_effects/index.md

 {{Page_Title|Graphics (3D)}}
-{{Flags}}
+{{Flags
+|State=Ready to Use
+|Checked_Out=No
+}}
 {{Byline}}
-{{Summary_Section|Between SVG, Canvas, WebGL, and CSS3 3D features, you're sure to amaze your users with stunning visuals natively rendered in the browser.}}
+{{Summary_Section|Between SVG, Canvas, WebGL, and CSS3 3D features, you're sure to amaze your users with stunning visuals natively rendered in the browser.
+This page lists tutorial articles for various visual features.}}
 {{Tutorial
 |Content=* [[tutorials/20thing_pageflip|Case study: page flip effect from 20thingsilearned.com]]
 * [[tutorials/3d_css|3D and CSS]]